recap/pea-server/README.md

 ## How does it work?
 The technique employed here is Interactive Connectivity Establishment (ICE).
 ICE is a method that uses STUN (Session Traversal Utilities for NAT), TURN (Traversal Using Relay around NAT) and a signalling server to setup a connection between two endpoints.
 In turn, this method relies on a technique known as [UDP hole punching](https://en.wikipedia.org/wiki/UDP_hole_punching).
 Pea-server is a signalling server, while we use publicly available STUN servers provided by Google.
 TURN is disabled so that we only esteblish peer to peer connections or nothing at all.

+In this setup 2 browsers wanting to set up a connection will use the pea-server to exchange ICE candidates (IP and port).
+The browsers will attempt to open a channel using different combinations of candidates.
+Once a channel is established, we use it as an FTP channel by exchanging files lists and file data.

 ## Pros:
 - Easy for users to start using (only 3 clicks to start serving a file).